ckruger0/IDD-Fa18-Lab3/README.md

 <BR><img src="https://i.imgur.com/cfJY3jK.png">

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**<BR>
- Yes, I would map the output voltages to values that can be used on the LED:
+ Yes, I mapped the output voltages to values that can be used on the LED:

  ```
  val = map(val, 0, 1023, 0, 255);